cbcrg/tcoffee/docs/tcoffee_manual.rst

 MAFFT/MUSCLE to align big datasets
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 If you have many sequences to align MUSCLE or MAFFT are the obvious choice.
 MAFFT is often described as the fastest and the most efficient.
-This is not entirely true, in its fast mode (FFT-NS-1), MAFFT is similar to MUSCLE and although it is fairly accurate, about 5 points less accurate than the consistency-based packages (ProbCons and T-Coffee).
+This is not entirely true, in its fast mode (FFT-NS-1), MAFFT is similar to MUSCLE and although it is fairly accurate, about 5 points less accurate than the consistency based packages (ProbCons and T-Coffee).
 In its most accurate mode (L-INS-i) MAFFT uses local alignments and consistency, however, it becomes much more accurate but also slower, and more sensitive to the number of sequences.
 More recently, we have seen growing the number of **(ultra) large scale** aligners such as Clustal Omega, PASTA, UPP, and we hope soon the large scale version of T-Coffee (called MEGA-Coffee).

 **Suitable for**:
  - Distance-based phylogenetic reconstruction (NJ trees)